A Guide to Laos eVisa for Australian Citizens

 Method of Checking the Status for Laos eVisa Applications

-You can check the status by visiting the Laos eVisa Status page and using your passport number and the order ID number.
+You can check the status by visiting the Laos eVisa Status page and entering your passport and order ID number.

 What if my Application for a Laos eVisa from Australia has been denied?